AndOr0812/AntMusic/INSTALL.md

 a) Examine and adapt files in /etc/antrota

-b) Adjust MAXTEMP and MINTEMP in /usr/local/antthrottle
+b) Adjust MAXTEMP and MINTEMP in /usr/local/antthrottle or create a file called /config/antthrottle.conf containing two lines:

+MAXTEMP=[your maximum threshold]

+MINTEMP=[your minimum threshold]

 8 Start the service(s) you want to use